joemoose/dungeoneers.d20/docs/damage.md

 There are three ways for your character to rest and recover:

 - **Short Rest**: Resting for a complete turn restores all lost HP but may expose the party.
-- **Long Rest**: Resting uninterrupted for a watch restores one lost point of STR, DEX, and WIL and clears all *Dazed* and *Fatigued* constraints or other short-term constraints.
+- **Long Rest**: Resting uninterrupted for a watch (eight hours) restores one lost point of STR, DEX, and WIL and clears all *Dazed* and *Fatigued* constraints or other short-term constraints.
 - **Full Rest**: Resting in a safe location for a week restores all lost STR, DEX, and WIL and clears 1d3 *Wounded* or other long-term constraints.

 Magical curatives or the care of skilled healers may shorten these recovery times.

 ## Battle Hardened

-When an attack reduces your character's HP to exactly 0, they are scarred by the damage.
+When an attack reduces your character's HP to **exactly** 0, they are scarred by the damage.
 Look up the resulting scar in the following table based on the damage taken.
 For example, if your character went from 4 HP to 0 HP, they would look at entry 4 (Broken Limb).

 | Damage | Scar |
 | :-: | :-- |